pyhys/minimalmodbus/docs/modbusdetails.rst

   range 0 to 65535 (dec), which is 0 to ffff (hex).
 Also called 'unsigned INT16' or 'unsigned short'.

-Modbus defines "table" names dependent on whether the storage is single bit or 16-bit registers, and whether it is possible to write to the storage.
+Modbus defines "table" names dependent on whether the storage is in a single bit or in a 16-bit register, and whether it is possible to write to the storage.

 +-----------------+----------------+------------------------+-------------------------------------------------+
 | Storage in      | Access         | Modbus "table"         | Example use on instrument                       |